 - Notice of federal student financial aid penalties for drug law violations.
 (For substance abuse prevention resource visit: http://www.mcdrugfree.org/)

 - State grant assistance (provided to borrowers).
-(Will be provided when approved for state grants)

 - Student loan information published by the U.S. Department of Education (provided to prospective student borrowers)